halfsaab/merchants/README.md

 redis running in port 7379
 mongodb running in port 37017

-In the terminal run: npm install
+From a terminal run: /npm install (sudo might be needed)

 Install below modules from the terminal in VBS:
 /merchants npm install mongodb